Tropical Fukaya Algebras: Homotopy equivalence: unbroken to broken

+\begin{proof} The \ainfty morphisms $\phi$, $\psi$ are as constructed in the proof of Proposition \ref{prop:samedegree}, and the morphisms are unital and convergent.
+We apply Theorem \ref{thm:twicequilted} taking $\Pe_2=\Pe_0$, $\phi_{01}=\phi$, $\phi_{12}=\psi$, $\phi_{02}=\Id$, and obtain a unital convergent homotopy $h$.
+The homotopy $g$ is obtained by switching the role of $\Pe_0$ and $\Pe_1$. \end{proof}

-\subsection{Homotopy equivalence: unbroken to broken}
+\section{Homotopy equivalence: unbroken to broken}

-In this section, we show that the Fukaya algebra of the broken manifold $\bX$ is homotopy equivalent to the unbroken one.
-For the proof we need perturbation datum on the family of neck-stretched manifolds that converges to one on the broken manifold, which we now construct.
+In this section, we show that the Fukaya algebra of the broken manifold $\XX$ is homotopy equivalent to the unbroken Fukaya algebra on the manifold $X$.
+A rough outline of the proof is as follows.
+An \ainfty morphism from an unbroken Fukaya algebra $CF(L, \ul \Pe^\nu)$, where $\ul \Pe^\nu$ is a perturbation system on the neck-stretched manifold $X^\nu$, to a broken one $CF^\br(L , \ul \Pe^\infty)$ is defined as a limit of \ainfty morphisms $\phi_n:CF(L, \ul \Pe^\nu) \to CF(L, \ul \Pe^{\nu +n})$ as $n \to \infty$.
+The \ainfty morphism $\phi_n$ is defined via a count of quilted holomorphic disks in $(X,L)$.
+The existence of the limit relies on the bijection between moduli spaces of broken and unbroken disks obtained from the compactness and gluing theorems (Theorem \ref{thm:cpt-breaking} and Theorem \ref{thm:gluing}).

-\begin{proposition} Let $\bX_\PP$ be a broken manifold.
-There exists a cylindrical structure on $\bX_\PP$ and a stabilizing pair $(\JJ,\bD)$ consisting of \begin{itemize} \item a broken divisor $\bD = (\cD_P, P \in \PP) $ \item and a strongly tamed cylindrical almost complex structure $\JJ = (J_P, P \in \PP)$ adapted to $\bD$ \end{itemize} such that the family $(J^\nu,D^\nu)$ obtained by gluing consists of stabilizing pairs for all $\nu \in [1,\infty)$. \end{proposition} The proof is based on the following Lemma which shows that a degree bound for stabilizing can be chosen uniformly for all glued manifolds $X^\nu$.
-We use the following refined notation for the statement of the Lemma : a cylindrical structure on the broken manifold $\bX$ is denoted by

-and the set of almost complex structures which are cylindrical with respect to $\cyl$ are denoted by $\J^\cyl(\bX)$.
-The distance between two cylindrical structures $\cyl_0$, $\cyl_1$ is